Mauro Refosco: Red Hot Chili Peppers

 In 2011, Refosco performed on several tracks on the Red Hot Chili Peppers' album I'm with You along with the b-sides compilation, I'm Beside You, which was released in 2013.
 Refosco joined the band's touring lineup as a percussionist in 2011 for their I'm with You World Tour.
-During the band's encores, Refosco along with the band's drummer, Chad Smith would usually start off with a lengthy drum/percussion jam showing off both musicians abilities.
+During the band's encores, Refosco along with the band's drummer, Chad Smith would usually start off with a lengthy drum-percussion jam showing off both musicians' abilities.
 Refosco was featured on all of the band's live releases from the tour, which came to an end in April 2013.
 He would again hit the road with the band for another tour with dates all over the world scheduled from May 2013 to June 2014.
 Refosco provided percussion on two songs for their 2016 album The Getaway however he would not join them for the tour to support the album.
 Refosco made a surprise appearance during the band's 20 July 2017 performance in Rome where he provided percussion on "The Adventures of Rain Dance Maggie".

 Other work

-Since 1994, he has toured with David Byrne, most recently from 2008 to 2009 in support of his collaboration with Brian Eno, Everything that Happens Will Happen Today.
+Since 1994, he has toured with David Byrne, most recently on his 2025 tour in support of his album Who Is the Sky?.

 Refosco has also been featured as a member of the music department, mainly as a percussionist on various movie and television projects including the 2007 animated movie, Surf's Up in which he wrote the song, "Forrowest" with Forro in the Dark.
 The song also is featured on the soundtrack.

 Refosco has also recorded with Dirty Projectors on their self-titled album.

-Refosco is currently on tour with David Byrne in support of his album American Utopia.